tech-rostand/arduino-firmware-wifilink/UNOWIFI_DEV_ED.md

 esptool parameters for the Uno WiFi Dev Ed are `-b 9600 write_flash -ff 80m -fm qio -fs 32m`

-(The connection over Atmega with EspRecovery sketch is for some yet unknown reason good for communication with esp8266 bootloader only at 9600 baud.)
+(The connection over Atmega with EspRecovery sketch can't negotiate a higher baud rate with esp8266 bootloader.)

 The exe version of the esptool is a packaged version of the python script esptool.py